 Jonathan Ryan Davis

 - Marie Gasper-Hulvat

 Stephanie Beck Cohen

 Tina Rivers Ryan

 Virginia B. Spivey

 Karen Shelby is a co-founder and Dean of Art History Teaching Resources (AHTR).
-She is an Tenured Assistant Professor of Art History at Baruch College, The City College of New York.
+She is a Tenured Assistant Professor of Art History at Baruch College, The City University of New York.
 She specializes in 19th c.
 European Art, 20th c.
 European and American Art, and Asian Art of southeast Asia and also teaches courses in the Art Market and Museum and Gallery Studies.
 She publishes on visual culture and the Great War.
 In 2015 she was a Visiting Professor at the University of Ghent supported by a Fulbright-Terra Foundation Award in the History of American Art. karen.shelby [at] gmail [dot] com